 If a shareholder attends the Regency special meeting, he or she may vote by ballot.
 However, since many shareholders may be unable to attend the Regency special meeting, the Regency Board is soliciting proxies so that each holder of Regency common stock on the Regency record date has the opportunity to vote on the proposals to be considered at the Regency special meeting.
 When a proxy card is returned properly signed and dated, the Regency common stock represented thereby will be voted in accordance with the instructions on the proxy card.
 If a shareholder does not return a signed proxy card, his or her Regency common stock will not be voted and thus will have the effect of a vote "against" the merger and the Merger Agreement.
-Similarly, a broker non-vote or an abstention will have the effect of a vote "against" the merger and the Merger Agreement.
-A broker non-vote or an abstention will have no effect on the vote with respect to the Regency Articles Amendment or the amendment to the Regency Incentive Plan (provided that, in the case of the amendment to the Regency Incentive Plan, more than 50% of the votes entitled to be cast are voted on the proposal).
+Similarly, a broker non-vote or an abstention will have the effect of the Regency Articles Amendment or the amendment to the Regency Incentive Plan, more than 50% of the votes entitled to be cast are voted on the proposal).